David Copperfield by Charles Dickens

 David Copperfield Quotes

-This list of characters from David Copperfield is presented in alphabetical order.
+This list of David Copperfield characters is presented in alphabetical order.
 The list includes Dora Spenlow, Clara Peggotty, Barkis and more.

 David Copperfield Matching Quiz